Click to hear an audio recording of this post

 Just like online reviews, the comment sections on social media can provide valuable insight into what your potential and existing customers want.

 Check hashtags relating to the type of service or products your business sells.
 Look at your own social media pages – Facebook, Instagram, Youtube, LinkedIn, Twitter – whatever you have.
 And do the same for your competitors.
+You can make use of social media posting tools to manage these comments

 Usually, customers are brutally honest on social media, because they feel they can express themselves freely.
 This makes it a great place to find any unresolved questions or issues customers have that they don’t express elsewhere.